CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/local-clients/README.md

 # Local Clients

-This example application is intended to introduce working the Cortex Profiles SDK in local development environment.
+This example is intended to introduce working with the Cortex Profiles SDK in local development environment.
 This example specifically introduces:
 - creating a `CortexSession` with [Spark](https://spark.apache.org/docs/latest/index.html) in local mode
 - using a local Cortex Catalog